Dudley Council builds a scalable learning culture with Thrive

 Putting apprenticeships at the centre of workforce strategy

 Apprenticeships are a strategic priority for Dudley Council, whose team is committed to growing talent and developing a future-ready workforce.
-But communicating the value of these apprenticeships calls for structure and consistency – two things that are hard to achieve without a purpose-built learning platform to support them.
-National Apprenticeship Week presented a new opportunity: The spotlighting of development pathways and success stories across the whole organisation.
+But communicating the value of these programmes calls for structure and consistency — two things that are hard to achieve without a purpose-built platform to support employee training and clear internal communications across departments.

 From awareness days to lasting impact